instana/openapi/spec/descriptions/tagSyntheticSettings.md

     - **syntheticType** The type of the Synthetic test.
 Supported values are HTTPAction, HTTScript, BrowserScript, WebpageAction, and WebpageScript.
 The locations assigned to execute this Synthetic test must support this syntheticType, i.e. the location's playbackCapabilities property.
+    - **markSyntheticCall** Flag used to control if HTTP calls will be marked as synthetic calls/endpoints in Instana backend, so they can be ignored when calculating service and application KPIs, users can also check "Hide Synthetic Calls" checkbox to hide/show them in UI.
     - **XXXConfiguration** The configuration corresponding to the syntheticType.
 Configuration types are HTTPActionConfiguration, HTTPScriptConfiguration, BrowserScriptConfiguration, WebpageActionConfiguration, and WebpageScriptConfiguration.
 Right now, only HTTPActionConfiguration and HTTPScriptConfiguration are supported.